tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/compression_scan_size.md

 ORDER BY a;
 ```

-Next we'll insert 111M zeros
+Next, insert 111M zeros:

 ```sql
 INSERT INTO sizes SELECT 0, 0 FROM numbers(111000000);
 ```

-If we look at the size of the stored data, we can see the difference between these two columns.
+If you look at the size of the stored data, you can see the difference between these two columns.

 The compressed column is about 111kb, while the uncompressed column is about 24Mb.